rkwitt/teaching/WS1718/IP/PS/README.md

 # Image Processing (PS)

-In this course, we will use Python as our programming language.
+In the PS to the *Image Processing* course, you will learn how to implement many of the algorithms and image processing routines that we discuss in the lecture.
+This ranges from simple histogram equalization to Fourier transforms, Wavelet transforms and morphological operations.

 ## Groups

 You will work together in **groups of 3**.
 Please find your group members let me know by **Oct.
-16, 2017**.
+16, 2017** (this is a **hard** deadline).

 ## Grading

-Grading is based on the exercise sheets.
-For a positive grad, you need to have more than 50% of all possible points.
-The grades are then distributed linearly up to the max. number of achievable points.
+Grading is based on your solutions to the exercise sheets.
+The deadline to hand-in the exercise sheets will be listed next to the exercise sheet links (see below).
+For a positive grade, you need to have more than 50% of all possible points.
+The grades are then distributed linearly up to the max. number of achievable points (excluding the bonus points).

 ## What happens in the PS?

-At each PS date, we will discuss the solution to the exercise sheet that was due on that day.
-I will, from time to time, also go through implementations of some of the algorithms that we discuss in the lecture. **Note**: Attendance of the PS is **mandatory**.
+At each PS date, we will discuss your solutions to the exercise sheet that was due on that day.
+I will, from time to time, also go through implementations (and tricks) of some of the algorithms that we discuss in the lecture and also give some hints on how to solve the exercises from the upcoming sheet. **Note**: Attendance of the PS is **mandatory**.

 ## Handing-in exercise sheets